Agasaworkshop/Agasa_CNC_PCB/README.md

 ## How to prepare the files
 - Create the gerber file.
 - Import the gerber files of the engraving, holes and cuts in flatcam.
-- Select the engraving, go to isolation routing, set the thickness of the bit, I use 0.1mm, generate the geometry and set the bit as a C bit (even if it is a V bit), select a cutting depth, I found that different boards call for different values so you will have to experiment a bit, I found good results on FR1 boards with a depth of -0.07mm, I had excelent results on some FR4 boards with around -0.02, your mileage may vary.
+- Select the engraving, go to isolation routing, set the thickness of the bit, I use 0.2mm(sometimes 0.1), generate the geometry and set the bit as a C bit (even if it is a V bit), select a cutting depth, I found that different boards call for different values so you will have to experiment a bit, I found good results on FR1 boards with a depth of -0.1mm.
-- Set the end move and tool change Z to a low value (so that you do not exceed the limit) and generate the cnc object, save the file as route.cnc, open the CNC_file_patcher I provvided and drag and drop the file onto it, it will get patched for this machine.
+- Set the end move and tool change Z to a low value (so that you do not exceed the limit) and generate the cnc object, save the file as route.cnc, open the CNC_file_patcher I provided and drag and drop the file onto it, it will get patched for this machine. (note that you can call the file whatever you want if you intend on using the 50 command (max 16 characters tho))
-- Select the drill file, set tool change z and end move to 3mm and the cutting depth a bit short of the PCB thickness, i use -1.35mm on 1.4mm boards, this will ensure you do not ruin the bed, it will also mean that you'll have to complete the holes yourself but it is a very easy and quick job, save the file as drill.cnc.
+- Select the drill file, set tool change z and end move to 3mm and the cutting depth a bit short of the PCB thickness, i use -1.35mm on 1.4mm boards, this will ensure you do not ruin the bed, it will also mean that you'll have to complete the holes yourself but it is a very easy and quick job, save the file as drill.cnc (you can call it whatever you want if you use the 50 command).
--  Select the edge  file, set the bit diameter, set the depth to the same you chose for the drill file, I did -0.3mm passes max, I did not want to stress it too much, export it as edge.cnc.
+-  Select the edge  file, set the bit diameter, set the depth to the same you chose for the drill file, I did -0.3mm passes max, I did not want to stress it too much, export it as edge.cnc (you can call it whatever you want if you use the 50 command).
--  Select the mask file, set the bit diameter, use the paint tool, set an offset, I'd recommend 0.5mm, but you'll have to check if with your bit diameter the mask gets completely cut out (the software won't do areas that would be too small for the bit + offset), export as mask.cnc
+-  Select the mask file, set the bit diameter, use the paint tool, set an offset, I'd recommend 0.5mm, but you'll have to check if with your bit diameter the mask gets completely cut out (the software won't do areas that would be too small for the bit + offset), export as mask.cnc (you can call it whatever you want if you use the 50 command).

 ## How to operate the CNC
-‼️‼️You MUST wear protective equipment (PPE) when dealing with this machine, eye protection, ear protection, a respirator mask and work in a well ventilated area ESPECIALLY with FR4 boards and during cutting, I don't even recommend cutting edges for FR4 board, I would advise only to cut edges on FR1 boards.
+‼️‼️You MUST wear protective equipment (PPE) when dealing with this machine, eye protection, ear protection, a respirator mask(especially for edge cutting and drilling) and work in a well ventilated area ESPECIALLY with FR4 boards and during cutting.
+I don't even recommend cutting edges for FR4 board; I would advise only to cut edges on FR1 boards.

 Follow the commands with the M only if you're also planning on milling the soldermask, N only if you're not planning on milling the solder mask; **I do not recommend it**.
 !!As it stands, disconnecting the computer and reconnecting will lead to the Arduino resetting and losing the ability to keep going with what you were doing.
 Use a reliable method, I found out my phone is great at this; it can go in standby and still not lose the serial connection and thus not reset the Arduino.